Richard-Takasumi/Terminal-Project/README.md

 # Terminal-Project

 This Project aimed to re-create the "terminal" system as found on most operating systems.
-The system mimics a real terminal and suports the following commands:
+The system mimics a real terminal and supports the following commands:
 * "exit"
 * "cd"
 * "pwd"